Non-Contradiction Principle (e)

 1. In logic

-In logic, the non-contradiction principle prohibits the affirmation of contradictory propositions.
+In logic, the principle of non-contradiction prohibits the affirmation of contradictory propositions.
 In other words:

-— The conjunction “P and not-P” expresses a contradiction, and, as such, is a self-destructing statement, which is necessarily false.
+— The conjunction “P and not-P” is a contradiction, and, as such, is a self-destructive proposition, that is necessarily false.

 — The disjunction “P or not-P” is necessarily true.

-One of the two propositions P and not-P must be true, both cannot be true simultaneously.
-The same thing cannot be and not be.
-This principle is considered by classical logic as a law of thought, and as an axiom by contemporary logicians.
-A logical system respecting the principle of non-contradiction does not contain any antinomies; it is said to be consistent.
+One of the two propositions P or not-P must be true, both cannot be true at the same time.
+The same thing cannot both be and not be.
+This principle is considered as a law of thought in classical logic and an axiom in contemporary logic.
+A logical system that respects the principle of non-contradiction contains no antinomies and is said to be consistent.

 P ¬ P